mamaddeveloper/teleadmin/README.md

 The python library [Requests](http://docs.python-requests.org/en/latest/user/install/#install) is required.

-For now, you'll have to create a file named "botTest/token" which contains you bot's token.
+For now, you'll have to run installer like this :

-A file named "botTest/updates_log" must be created too.
+    python3 main.py --install [tocken]

 ## Adding a module